A Simple and Efficient Algorithm for Finding Minimum Spanning Tree Replacement Edges: Related Work

 A related problem to MST replacement edges is that of maintaining the MST as edges are repeatedly updated, where an update means deletion, insertion, or weight change of an edge.
 Frederickson \cite{Fre85} gave an algorithm to maintain an MST with edge updates (deletion, insertion, or weight change) where each update takes \bigO{\sqrt{m}} worst-case time, and sparsification makes the bound \bigO{\sqrt{n}}.
 Henzinger and King \cite{HK97b} gave an algorithm to maintain a minimum spanning forest with edge deletions or insertions; each update takes \bigO{\sqrt[3]{n} \log n} amortized time.
 Holm~et~al. \cite{HDT01} give an algorithm for maintaining a minimum spanning forest with edge deletions or insertions; each update takes \bigO{\log^4 n} amortized time.
+Recently, Hanauer~\emph{et al.} gave a survey of fully dynamic graph algorithms and discuss maintaining minimum spanning trees \cite{HHS22}.